sohansputhran/sohansputhran/README.md

 ## A Student, Developer and Data Scientist!

-- 🔭 I’m currently working on building my portfolio website and Chatbot.
+- 🔭 I’m currently working on building my portfolio website, COVID-19 dataset and Airbus Ship Detection.
 - 🌱 I’m currently pursuing my Masters in Data Science at Illinois Institute of Technology, Chicago.
+Will be graduating in May 2021.
 - 👯 I’m looking to work on some interesting projects and improve my skills.
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to code. 🤣